gbmhunter/candy-calc/README.rst

 ========= ========== ==============================================================================================
 Version   Date       Comment
 ========= ========== ==============================================================================================
-v5.0.0.0  2013/12/03 Added the knockout-deferred-updates library as a submodule in ``./lib/``.
+v5.1.0.0  2013/12/03 Added dependency checking using the knockout-deferred-updates library.
+This library causes the 'Standard Resistance Finder' calculator in 'Js-EngCalcs' to freeze the browser.
+Will fix this issue. v5.0.0.0  2013/12/03 Added the knockout-deferred-updates library as a submodule in ``./lib/``.
 This is primarily for getting access to the observable dependency tree, so that dependencies can be checked (and not in the compute function) before doing an actual calculation. v4.1.0.0  2013/12/02 ``cc.variable()`` now displays '' (blank) if underlying value is ``NaN``.
 This fixes the issue where it was displaying ``NaN`` if any dependencies are blank (i.e. on start-up), but it does produce the problem where NaN is not displayed if 0/0 occurs (which is a legitimate issue), closes #33. v4.0.2.0  2013/11/29 Fixed bug where displayed value was being rounded differently depending on whether it was an input or an output, closes #31.